eclipse-vertx/vert.x/core_manual_java.md

 ### Provide your listener to the bridge

 After you have implemented the `EventBusBridgeListener`, you need to provide it to the bridge function.
-You can either set it when you invoke the bridge function, or register it before bridging on the `SockJSServer`.
+You can register it before bridging on the `SockJSServer`.

     ...
     EventBusBridgeListener myBridgeListener = new MyEventBusBridgeListener();